×

 All about Charnockite and Comendite Properties

 Know all about Charnockite and Comendite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite and Comendite belong to Igneous Rocks.Texture of Charnockite is Granular whereas that of Comendite is Porphyritic.
 Charnockite appears Veined or Pebbled and Comendite appears Foliated.
-The luster of Charnockite is not available while that of Comendite is dull.
+The luster of Charnockite is while that of Comendite is dull.
 Charnockite is available in black, grey, orange, pink, white colors whereas Comendite is available in blue, bluish - grey colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Comendite are cemetery markers.